codeandclay/super8blog/_posts/2016-06-03-straight-8-uk-screenings.markdown

 ---
 layout: post
 title: "Straight 8 UK Screenings"
 description: "Straight 8 is coming to London on the 5th and 12th of June.
-Watch a teaser and find out how to get tickets"
+Ticket info and teaser…"
 date: 2016-06-03T21:45:44+01:00
-category: news, kit, filmmakers, technique, materials, processing
+category: news
 tags: ["straight 8", "competition"]
 image:
 ---